sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

         Dism /Capture-Image /CaptureDir:C:\ /ImageFile:E:\Images\ThinImage.wim /Name:"myWinImage" /scratchdir:e:\scratchdir

-    (C:\ is the volume label of currently installed Windows.
-E:\ is the volume label of USB-B)
+    C:\ is the volume label of currently installed Windows.
+E:\ is the volume label of USB-B.

 ## Update images for each model: offline servicing